jan-bogaerts/mark/src/markdownCode.md

   - buildMessage(textFragment): builds the message from the text fragment. throws a not-implemented error since inheritors need to supply this function.

 ### transformers

-#### compress service
-- The compress service takes a text fragment and makes it shorter.
-- Useful to check if the system understands the fragment and can be used as input for other processes.
-- inherits from transformer-base service.
-Constructor parameters:
-  - name: 'compress'
-  - dependencies: ['constants']
-  - isJson: false
-- set during construction: `this.constantsService = this.dependencies[0]`
-- function build-message(text-fragment):
-  - result (json array):
-    - role: system, content:

-     > Act as an ai software analyst.
-You are reviewing the feature description of an application.
-It is your job to shorten the following text as much as possible and rephrase it in your own words, without loosing any meaning.
-     > Any text between markdown code blocks (``` or \""" signs) are declarations of constant values, do not change them, but replace with the name of the constant.
-Remove the markdown, but use bullet points where appropriate.
-     > compress the following text:

-    - role: user, content: `await this.constantsService.getResult(text-fragment)`.
-  - return result, [ text-fragment.key ]

 #### constant-extractor service
 - The constant-extractor service makes certain all constant definitions (between quotes) are extracted from the source code, rendered to a json file and replaced with references to the json-entries in the source texts.